DarshDidwania/JobGenie/README.md

 Trending Keywords: See a list of the most popular keywords from job descriptions to help tailor your resume and search.

 Analytics Dashboard: Visualize key job market data, including top keywords, locations, and job titles.

-💻 Prerequisites
-Before you begin, ensure you have the following installed:

-Python: Version 3.12 or newer.

-Docker (optional, for containerized setup).

-A MySQL database instance for job data storage.